Application, Schedule and Information

 Bermuda Lead

-As a partner at Appleby law firm, Tammy maintains a diversified business transactions practice, with emphasis on domestic and international M&A, joint ventures, capital markets and securities (debt and equity), financing transactions and general corporate governance mandates.
+A recently-retired partner at Appleby law firm, Tammy maintains a diversified business transactions practice, with emphasis on domestic and international M&A, joint ventures, capital markets and securities (debt and equity), financing transactions and general corporate governance mandates.

 Tammy read law at the University of Bristol, joining the firm in 1997, she was seconded to Linklaters, London as a stagiaire and has worked in the Bermuda, BVI and Hong Kong offices.